joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 The shop adds bananas.

-* Bananas cost 20 cents.
+* Bananas cost 20 cents each.

 * Bananas are added to the same buy one get one free offer as apples.